 5. Cruciferous vegetables:

 Living in San Francisco, I see more brands of kombucha than water when I walk into a grocery store!
 Kombucha is a fermented tea that contains probiotics and sometimes high levels of sugar depending on the brand.
 Fermented foods are essential to a healthy gut microbiome, but moderation is key.
-Though kombucha is usually a healthy addition to your diet, it is possible to drink too much.
+Though kombucha is usually a great dose of probiotics for your diet, it is possible to drink too much.
 I have worked with patients who have already removed common foods that can cause bloating like gluten, dairy, and processed foods and still can't button their pants.
 When I eliminate or limit their kombucha intake to one bottle a day split up into two servings (which is usually the serving size on the label) their bloating disappears!

 Approximately 65 percent of adults are lactose intolerant.
 That means they lack enough of the intestinal lactase to break down the lactose sugar in pasteurized milk.
 This leads to gas, bloating, generalized abdominal pain, and often diarrhea or loose stools.
 The most affected are Asians and Native Americans.